Can the People audit their own elections?

 Gina Raimondo on Inauguration Day 2019

-Governor Gina Raimondo wearing the ceremonial Commander in Chief breastplate.
+Governor Gina Raimondo wearing the ceremonial RI Commander-in-Chief and Captain General gorget.

 Executive Abuse of Power